rsperez2059/livelessons-git/README.md

 - 'git merge <BRANCH>': merge <BRANCH> into your current branch
 - 'git rebase': command to change the history of a commit
+    - Commits from 'git merge' can be autmatically combined
 - 'git rebase <BRANCH>': incoprpate changes from <BRANCH> into current branch